 A budget is the plan of an individual or a firm’s expectation in the future.
-A budget is an evaluation of income and expenses over a specific period set in the future and is usually re-evaluated periodically.
-Budgets can be produced for a person, government, a group of people, business, or anything else that makes and spends money
+It is an evaluation of income and expenses over a specific period set in the future and is usually re-evaluated periodically.
+Budgets can be produced for a person, government, a group of people, business, or anything else that makes and spends money.

 - It is a comprehensive and coordinated plan

 - It is mostly expressed in monetary term

 - It is a plan for the firm’s operation and resources

 - It is a plan for a specified period.

 Its purposes can vary from different persons or organizations.
 However, it must be aligned to the desired objectives over the specified period.
 The use of budgeting is identified as the following;

 - To communicate presumptions to all concerned with the management of the firm, so they are understood and implemented accordingly.

 - To provide a detailed plan of events for reducing uncertainty and for the proper direction of individual and group efforts to achieve objective regardless of the revenue model.